Choose the Right Internet Type

 How do I know which internet types are available at my address?

-Check each major provider’s website and enter your address.
+Check each major provider’s website and enter your exact address.
 In Eastern Canada, start with Bell and Rogers.
 In Western Canada, start with TELUS and Rogers.
-Also check regional providers like Videotron (Quebec), Eastlink (Atlantic), or local options.
-For rural areas, check Starlink’s coverage map and local wireless ISPs.
+Also check regional providers like Videotron, Cogeco, Eastlink, Beanfield, Novus, SaskTel, and local wireless ISPs.
+For rural areas, check Starlink and local fixed wireless providers.
 Our city guides can help identify providers serving your area.

 Ready to compare providers in your area?